EllDy96/CarlGang/README.md

 - **LFO Width** (Sweep Width)  (knob): It allows the user to control the total amplitude of waveform of the LFO, in a range of [1:00; 20:00][ms].
 - **LFO Frequency** (Speed) (knob): The LFO frequency can be set in a range of [0:05; 2:00][Hz].
-- **Shape of the LFO Envelope**  (Combo Box) :It allows one to select which shape use for the LFO.
+- **Shape of the LFO Envelope**  (Combo Box): It allows one to select which shape use for the LFO.
 For this plugin there are three possible waveform shapes: Sine, Triangle and Sawtooth.
 ### Juce Implementation: the Audio Processor
 The first thing we decided to implement is the **Value Tree State**, a class used